hanxiaomax/Learncpp_CN/docs/18-10-dynamic-casting.md

 -   When you need access to something that is derived-class specific (e.g. an access function that only exists in the derived class)
 -   When adding a virtual function to your base class doesn’t make sense (e.g. there is no appropriate value for the base class to return).
 Using a pure virtual function may be an option here if you don’t need to instantiate the base class.

-## A warning about dynamic_cast and RTTI**
+## 对 `dynamic_cast` 和 RTTI 的一些警示

-Run-time type information (RTTI) is a feature of C++ that exposes information about an object’s data type at runtime.
+[[Run-time-type-information-RTTI]] is a feature of C++ that exposes information about an object’s data type at runtime.
 This capability is leveraged by dynamic_cast.
 Because RTTI has a pretty significant space performance cost, some compilers allow you to turn RTTI off as an optimization.
 Needless to say, if you do this, dynamic_cast won’t function correctly.